|

 - The "center of town" is the stop light at Signal Street you'll see the Post Office on the SE corner, with its iconic bell tower.

-- For the Art Center: Continue east approximately 0.1 miles, past Libbey Park, and turn right/south onto South Montgomery the Art Center is half a block down, on your right.
+- Continue east approximately 0.1 miles, past Libbey Park, and turn right/south onto South Montgomery the Ojai Art Center is half a block down, on your right.

-The Monday night classes, prácticas and social dancing in Ojai give local and visiting dancers several ways to meet, learn, practice and explore the Argentine tango.
+The Monday night workshops, prácticas and social dancing in Ojai give local and visiting dancers several ways to meet, learn, practice and explore the Argentine tango.

 1st + 3rd Mondays, 7:00 - 8:00 p.m.

-Monday night prácticas are open to all local and visiting tango dancers on a "drop-in" basis.
+Monday night tango Workshop takes place in the Gallery at the Ojai Art Center, and are open to all dancers on a "drop-in" basis.
 There is no need to sign up in advance, or to come with a partner.
-Admission is by donation to help us cover the cost of the dance floor.
+The cost of each one-hour Workshop is $10 per person.

 ![]() |